 Query your databases and pass the data through to your workflows for processing.

 Call Stored Procedures

-From within your jobs and workflows, call stored procedures defined in local or remote databases.
+Call stored procedures defined in local or remote databases from within your workflows.
 Pass data in to your stored procedures.
 Pass the results through to the next step in your workflow.

 Perform Database Updates and Inserts

 Update existing data or add new rows to your tables in your local and remote databases.

 Pass Workflow Data to Database Calls

 Use the information retrieved or generated within your workflow and pass it through to your database calls.